The asymptotic Samuel function and invariants of singularities: Introduction

 Let $X$ be an equidimensional algebraic variety of dimension $d$ defined over a perfect field $k$.
 If $X$ is not regular, then the set of points of maximum multiplicity, $\Max\mult_X$, is a closed proper set in $X$.
 We will denote by $\max\mult_X$ the maximum value of the multiplicity at points of $X$.
 A \emph{simplification of the multiplicity} of $X$ is a finite sequence of blow ups,

 with

 where $\pi_i:X_i\to X_{i-1}$ is the blow up at a regular center contained in $\Max\mult_{X_{i-1}}$.

-Simplifications of the multiplicity exists if the characteristic of $k$ is zero (see \cite{V}), and resolution of singularities follows from there.
+Simplifications of the multiplicity exist if the characteristic of $k$ is zero (see \cite{V}), and resolution of singularities follows from there.
+Recall that Hironaka's line of approach to resolution makes use of the Hilbert-Samuel function instead of the multiplicity \cite{Hir}.
 The centers in the sequence (\ref{SimplificaMult}) are determined by resolution functions.
 These are upper semi-continuous functions

 and their maximum value, $\max f_{X_i}$, achieved in a closed regular subset $\underline{\text{Max}} f_{X_i}\subseteq \Max\mult_{X_{i}}$, selects the center to blow up.
 Hence, a simplification of the multiplicity of $X$, $X\leftarrow X_L$, is defined as a sequence of blow ups at regular centers.